-• The element you select and all linked elements display with a black shadow.
-All other elements and relationships still display, but are muted in the background.

-- Clicking on one of the related planning elements will change the highlight to the newly selected element and its relationships. - Click anywhere within the view background to return to the view.
+- The element you select and all linked elements display with a black shadow.
+All other elements and relationships still display, but are muted in the background. - In presentation mode, clicking on an element displays the selected element and its relationships, and hides all other elements and relationships. - Clicking on one of the related planning elements will change the highlight to the newly selected element and its relationships. - Click anywhere within the view background to return to the view.

-- To delete a relationship link, click the line representing the relationship to be deleted, and click to remove the link.
-If you delete the link in error, click while in the dialog to reapply the relationship link to the projects. - Relationship links can also be deleted by clicking on the source element and drag a link line to the target element again.
+To delete a relationship link, click the line representing the relationship to be deleted, and click do to remove the link.
+If you delete the link in error, click vhile in the dialog to reapply the relationship link to the projects.

+Relationship links can also be deleted by clicking on the source element and drag a link line to the target element again.
 In the Link Types dialog box, clear the check box of the link type you want to delete and click OK.
-All links of that type between the two elements are deleted. - In Gantt views, relationships created using the Date Date relationship type to a metric date are drawn from the exact date position on the source element to the exact date position on the target element.
+All links of that type between the two elements are deleted.

+- In Gantt views, relationships created using the Date Date relationship type to a metric date are drawn from the exact date position on the source element to the exact date position on the target element.
 The metric dates within the elements are represented by icons displayed above the element's span.
 If a link points to an element start or end date that is not part of the element's displayed span in the Gantt, the icons defined in the process model indicate the exact start or end date for the link.
 Use the tooltips for the icons in the Gantt views to view the date information.
 To show relationships between milestones, the start and end milestone metrics must first be set as visible in Roadmapping. - In Gantt views, planning elements brought into the view display in the appropriate row based on your selection criteria for the Gantt.
 When viewing relationships in a hierarchy Gantt, if a planning element is shown in a child row but the row is collapsed, the relationship line does not display until the parent row is expanded to show its nested child rows.
 If a planning element brought into the view does not fall into a displayed row, it displays in the None row at the top of the Gantt.